-A graduate of the University of Toronto, Ryan was invited to join the Yulanda M. Faris Young Artist Program with Vancouver Opera where he made his company debut in the company’s 2016 production of Hansel and Gretel as the Gingerbread Witch, in which critics praised him for his “excellent comic timing..” as well as for “[stealing] just about the entire third act” (Review Vancouver).
+Ryan was invited to join the Yulanda M. Faris Young Artist Program with Vancouver Opera for the 2016-2017 season, where he made his company debut in the company’s 2016 production of Hansel and Gretel as the Gingerbread Witch, in which critics praised him for his “excellent comic timing,” as well as for “[stealing] just about the entire third act” (Review Vancouver).
 Ryan also sang the roles of Don Basilio and Don Curzio in Vancouver Opera’s 2017 production of Le Nozze di Figaro.
-Ryan is honoured to be a frequent guest artist with his hometown opera company, Opera on the Avalon, singing Howard Boucher in their recent production of Dead Man Walking and creating the role of John in John Estacio’s WW1 Opera, Ours.
-Other credits include Prince Charming (Cendrillon) with Vancouver Opera, Corcoran (HMS Pinafore) with Toronto Operetta Theatre, and the Lyric Tenor (Postcard from Morocco), with U of T Opera..
+Other recent roles include Danilo (Merry Widow), Howard Boucher (Dead Man Walking), and Prince Charming (Cendrillon).

 “As Mr. Gedge, the Vicar, there was something compelling about Ryan Downey… his intention and character were always clear.”